industrial-edge/pingpong-python/README.md

 ### Overview

-Ready to use application example can be downloaded on [Industrial Edge GitHub repository](https://github.com/industrial-edge/Ping-Pong-Python) in the [releases section](https://github.com/industrial-edge/Ping-Pong-Python/releases).
-This .app file can be directly imported to your Industrial Edge Management system.
+Ready to use application example can be downloaded on [Industrial Edge GitHub repository](https://github.com/industrial-edge/ping-pong-python) in the [releases section](https://github.com/industrial-edge/ping-pong-python/releases) called PingPongApplicationExample_x.x.x.app.zip.
+After unzipping this file you can directly import the .app file to your Industrial Edge Management system.

 The release section also includes a docker base image that was used for this application example.
 The base image is included here for legal reasons.